voder-ai/create-fastify-ts/README.md

 The template includes example `.test.ts`, `.test.js`, and `.test.d.ts` files so you can see patterns for both behavior-focused tests and type-level tests.
 For more details, see the [Testing Guide](user-docs/testing.md).

-### Generated project endpoint
+### Generated project endpoints

-A freshly generated project exposes a single primary endpoint at this stage:
+A freshly generated project exposes two HTTP endpoints by default:

 - `GET /` → `{ "message": "Hello World from Fastify + TypeScript!" }`

-This Hello World JSON response is the main endpoint in the generated template and serves as a starting point for building out your API.
+- `GET /health` → `{ "status": "ok" }`

+These routes live in the generated project's `src/index.ts`.
+The root route provides a simple starting point for your API, and the `/health` route is a lightweight health check that is safe to call from your deployment environment or uptime monitors.

+Inside this template repository there is also a small internal Fastify **stub server** (`src/server.ts`) used only for wiring and security tests.
+That stub server exposes a single `GET /health` endpoint and is not copied into generated projects.

 ## Releases and Versioning